Snapple49/Snapple49.github.io/README.md

 # Snapple49.github.io
 Hosting my websites for the lulz

-If master is empty I decided to not host any website for the time being, check branches for what sites I have published previously
+If you reached this page then the master is empty as I decided to not host any website for the time being, check back some other time or check repo branches for what sites I have published previously